 One of the most outstanding challenges in extragalactic astronomy is to identify the astrophysical processes responsible for transforming simple gas clouds into the heterogeneous population of galaxies inhabiting today’s Universe.
 How did galaxies of different types form and evolve?
 Does the environment where a galaxy lives influence its evolution?
 Inevitably, the answers to these questions entail a detailed investigation of all the components of the interstellar medium (gas, dust, metals) and their relation to stellar properties, kinematics and environment.
 This clearly requires multi-wavelength information for statistically significant samples of galaxies across the cosmic web, which are becoming available only now.
 In particular, until very recently, astronomers have struggled to understand the link between stellar and gas kinematics, morphology and star formation.

-In this project, the student will use data from the SAMI Galaxy Survey to investigate the link between gas kinematics, star formation activity and gas content.
-S/he will quantify how the importance of ordered motions vary with galaxy properties and determine whether there is a casual connection between star formation, gas content and dynamical state of galaxies.
+In this project, the student will take advantage of optical integral field spectroscopic data obtained as part of the SAMI survey to test a novel technique to combine rotation and dispersion velocity and determine homogenous dynamical mass measurements for a uniquely large sample of galaxies.
+The student will become a member of the SAMI survey team, gain extensive familiarity with observational astronomy and, depending on performance, could have the chance to also compare the results with the predictions of theoretical models.
 This project is mainly observational, and the student will acquire skills in reduction and interpretation of multi-wavelength data.
 Moreover, the student will have the opportunity to collaborate with the theory group at ICRAR to compare his/her findings with the predictions from the most advanced cosmological simulations.